 It used to be required to also download Bitten's SpellFlash Library, but it is now included with each class module.
 If you downloaded and installed it in the past, it is now safe to delete.

 If WoW says "Dependency Missing" next to your SpellFlash addons, something went wrong with installation.
-Some users even report this problem even when using the Curse Client (which is supposed to take of all that for you).
+Some users even report this problem when using the Curse Client (which is supposed to take of all that for you).
 If this happens to you, SpellFlash did not get installed correctly.
 You will have to install it separately.

 Yes, having multiple modules for a single class is perfectly fine.
 You can have both installed and choose between them in the options for SpellFlash by using the drop-down under "Selected Class Module".
 Get to the options by pressing escape (with default key bindings), selecting "Interface", going to the "AddOns" tab, then selecting "SpellFlash".
 Also notice many modules (including all of Bitten's) provide further customization by pressing "Configure Class Module."